trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 [^1]: The zoo stopped growing vegetables on its grounds as early as 1950: “We have a lot of plans for the spring; the gardening should stop now, because the food supply situation has improved substantially for the people of Berlin and vegetables can now be bought at the markets again.
 We can now beautify our grounds again.”
 K. Heinroth to U. Bergman, 07.03.1950, AZGB N 4/12.
 Direct quotes have been translated into English for clarity’s sake.

-[^2]: Cf. Lamp, Benjamin. _Entwicklung der Zootiermedizin im deutschsprachigen Raum_.
+[^2]: Cf. Benjamin Lamp. _Entwicklung der Zootiermedizin im deutschsprachigen Raum_.
 Giessen: VVB Laufersweiler, 2009: 160.
 In addition, suitable food was not always available due to limited transportation options and a lack of cooling technology, making it necessary to get the animals accustomed to substitute foodstuffs.

-[^3]: Reiß, Christian.
+[^3]: Christian Reiß.
 “Wie die Zoologie das Füttern lernte: Die Ernährung von Tieren in der Zoologie im 19.
-Jahrhundert”. _Berichte zur Wissenschaftsgeschichte_ 35, no. 4 (2012): 286–299. https://doi.org/10.1002/bewi.201201586.
-Cf. also Vennen, Mareike. _Das Aquarium: Praktiken, Techniken und Medien der Wissensproduktion (1840-1910)_.
+Jahrhundert”. _Berichte zur Wissenschaftsgeschichte_ 35, no. 4 (2012): 286-299. https://doi.org/10.1002/bewi.201201586.
+Cf. also Mareike Vennen. _Das Aquarium: Praktiken, Techniken und Medien der Wissensproduktion (1840-1910)_.
 Berlin: Wallstein, 2018.

-[^4]: Cf., for instance, Röll, Moritz Friedrich.
+[^4]: Cf., for instance, Moritz Friedrich Röll.
 “Die Knochenweiche (Rachitis)”.
-In _Lehrbuch der Pathologie und Therapie der Hausthiere_, Moritz Friedrich Röll (ed.), Wien: Braumüller, 1860: 85; Cheadle, Walter Butler. _Rickets: A System of Medicine_, Thomas Clifford Allbutt (ed.), vol. 4, London: 1897: 108-146.
+In _Lehrbuch der Pathologie und Therapie der Hausthiere_, Moritz Friedrich Röll (ed.), Wien: Braumüller, 1860: 85; Walter Butler Cheadle. _Rickets: A System of Medicine_, Thomas Clifford Allbutt (ed.), vol. 4, London: 1897: 108-146.
 On this, see also Lamp, 2009: 160.

-[^5]: Cf. Scherpner, Christoph. _Von Bürgern für Bürger: 125 Jahre Zoologischer Garten Frankfurt am Main_ Frankfurt a.
-M.: Zoologischer Garten, 1983: 126.
+[^5]: Cf. Christoph Scherpner. _Von Bürgern für Bürger: 125 Jahre Zoologischer Garten Frankfurt am Main_ Frankfurt a.M.: Zoologischer Garten, 1983: 126.
 Direct quotes have been translated into English for clarity’s sake.

 [^6]: In elephants, excessive weight combined with unsuitable ground covering often results in pathological changes in the soles of the feet and nails.
 The obesity of breeding bulls also reduces the chances of successful reproduction.
 This situation gradually changed as veterinary medicine developed, and as the large emerging animal trading houses, such as Hagenbeck or Ruhe, acquired knowledge from animal trappers.
 Feeding thus began to be oriented more toward the needs of the animals and to take their natural eating habits into account.

-[^7]: Jäger, Gustav. _Skizzen aus dem Thiergarten_, Leipzig: Baensch, 1872: 242.
+[^7]: Gustav Jäger. _Skizzen aus dem Thiergarten_, Leipzig: Baensch, 1872: 242.
 Direct quotes have been translated into English for clarity’s sake.

 [^8]: Lamp, 2009: 161-162.

-[^9]: Kallmann, E. “Die Krankheiten der Tiere im Zoologischen Garten in Berlin”. _Tierärztliche Rundschau_ 28 (12.07.1925): 482-484.
+[^9]: E. Kallmann.
+“Die Krankheiten der Tiere im Zoologischen Garten in Berlin”. _Tierärztliche Rundschau_ 28 (12.07.1925): 482-484.
 Direct quotes have been translated into English for clarity’s sake.

-[^10]: de Luce, Daniel.
+[^10]: Daniel de Luce.
 “Lebensmittelkarte 5 im Berliner Zoo”. _Tägliche Rundschau_, 17.12.1946.
 For further examples of animals that fell ill or died in Berlin Zoo around 1930 as a result of overfeeding, see also “Feeding prohibited!
 Observations at the zoo”. _Steglitzer Anzeiger_, 24.07.1930.
 Direct quotes have been translated into English for clarity’s sake.

 :::DE:::